 Shomrim Chairs: Mike Ades, Janice Crane

 Sets general curriculum and policy for the Hebrew School and Religious School, works closely with the Education Director, and reviews the education budget.
 Also helps with special holiday programming for families.

 Chair: Tina Trent

 Manages and builds the Ohavay Zion Congregation Perpetually Restricted Fund and endowments.

 Maintains and operates the two kosher kitchens in the synagogue.
 Organizes and/or prepares weekly Saturday Kiddush luncheons.

 Maintains and circulates our books, documents, and memorabilia in both the adult and children’s libraries.

-Chairs: Larry Herman
+Chair: Larry Herman

 Keeps in touch with Jewish families in the community not affiliated with any congregation, especially new families, with the view of inviting them to become members.
 Helps new members become integrated into OZS life.

-Chairs: Kathy Grossman
+Chair: Kathy Grossman